myles710/InMarket/README.md

 ## 7. Environment variables

-At the root of the repo there is a `.env.example`.
+At the root/Agent of the repo there is a `.env.example`.
 Copy it to `.env` and fill in values as needed.
 Each service may also have its own `.env.example` file with service-specific variables.